Information Security Services: What You Need to Know

 Malware

 You can also dramatically decrease your risk of downtime — and associated disruptions and losses — by developing an availability strategy and employing a disaster recovery strategy.
-Identify your current continuity capabilities and the impact of any potential disruption, and then develop a clearly outlined plan of action.
-You can’t necessarily prevent a downtime incident, but you can make sure you’re not one of the 43% of businesses that never reopen afterward.
+Identify your current continuity capabilities and the impact of any potential disruption, then develop a clearly outlined action plan.
+You can’t necessarily prevent a downtime incident, but you can ensure you’re not among the 43% of businesses that never reopen afterward.

 Read How to Protect Your Assets With a Disaster Recovery Plan to learn more about availability and DR strategy.